-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hammond is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hammond is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hammond who work in office and administrative support (15.00%), sales jobs (11.34%), and food service (9.69%).
+Hammond is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Hammond is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Hammond who work in food service (13.73%), sales jobs (12.26%), and office and administrative support (10.25%).

-The percentage of people in Hammond who are college-educated is somewhat higher than the average US community of 21.84%: 26.59% of adults in Hammond have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Hammond citizens is substantially higher than the typical US community, as 29.47% of adults in Hammond have at least a bachelor's degree, and the average American community has 21.84%.

 Hammond is an extremely ethnically-diverse city.
 The people who call Hammond home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hammond residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Hammond include Italian, German, English, and Irish.
+Important ancestries of people in Hammond include Italian, German, French, Irish, and English.

 The most common language spoken in Hammond is English.
 Other important languages spoken here include Spanish and French.